jdb/jdb.github.com/sources/concurrent.txt

 works at the operating system system.*

 Want to learn more?
 The project documentation_ presents many code examples and reference articles.
-Would you trust the Twisted framework for your core business development?
+Would you use the Twisted framework for your core business development?
 Hmm, difficult question: maybe you can check at the development methods_ to get the beginning of an answer.